jovami/isep-lapr4/docs/us_g002/Glossary.md

   the form of text or an image.
 - **BoardTitle** - The name or label given to a specific board to help identify its purpose.
 - **BoardParticipant** - A user who has access to a board and can create, edit or view post-its.
+- **BoardAdmin** - The user who creates a board and has the ability to archive it.
 - **BoardHistory** - A record of all post-its that have been created or modified on the board.
 - **BoardStatus** - Indicates the current status of a board, whether it is in the process of being created, shared with others, or archived.